DiederikBlanson/kubernetes_fullstack/README.md

 # Fullstack application in Kubernetes

-The aim of this repository is to show a practical example of how a fullstack application (frontend, backend and database) can be deployed on a local Kubernetes cluster.
-Setting up the whole environment can be quite tedious, hence the documentation is continuously improved.
-Note: using this code (in production) is on your own risk, and you should be very critical on each component in the system.
-Do not hesitate to contact me if you have questions, or recommendations on how to improve the current setup.
+This repository aims to demonstrate how to deploy a full-stack application, including the frontend, backend, and database, on a local Kubernetes cluster.
+The process of setting up the environment can be complex, so the documentation is regularly updated to make it easier to follow.
+However, it is important to note that using this code in a production setting is done at your own risk, and you should thoroughly evaluate each component of the system before using it.
+If you have any questions or suggestions for improving the current setup, please don't hesitate to contact me.
 <br/>

 ## Components
-1. 'kube-full' a.k.a. the 'system': this name refers to the fullstack application consisting of the frontend, backend and database.
-2. Kubernetes: kube-full is deployed on a local Kubernetes cluster which consists of one or more nodes.
-3. Docker: the images of the containers of kube-full are stored in the DockerHub, which is a cloud repository.
-4. GitHub Actions: on specific push/pull GitHub requests, certain actions are executed.
-For now, if there is a change in the frontend or backend application, a new Docker image will be created and pushed to the registry.
+"kube-full," also known as the "system," refers to a fullstack application that includes a frontend, backend, and database.
+It is deployed on a local Kubernetes cluster, which consists of one or more nodes.
+The container images for kube-full are stored in DockerHub, a cloud repository.
+When certain push/pull requests are made on GitHub, certain actions are triggered.
+Currently, if there are any changes to the frontend or backend application, a new Docker image will be created and added to the registry.

 <br/>

 ## High-level 'kube-full' architecture
-The technologies used in the fullstack application:
+The fullstack application uses the following technologies:
-1. Front-end: A React-application written in TypeScript.
-The default template of ```create-react-app``` is used which displays a single page.
-Here, we can check the connection with the server and if it returns a response.
+1. Front-end: A React application written in TypeScript, using the default template of create-react-app which displays a single page.
+This allows the connection with the server to be tested, and verifies that the server returns a response.
-2. Back-end: A NodeJS-application written in TypeScript, using Express.
-This API consists of a single endpoint to return a dummy response to the frontend.
+2. Back-end: A NodeJS application written in TypeScript, using Express.
+This API consists of a single endpoint which returns a dummy response to the frontend.
 3. Database: A PostgreSQL database with a single table.
-Although the Docker-container already exists, there is not yet a connection with the backend (TODO).
+Although there is a Docker container for the database, it is not yet connected to the backend (TODO).

 <br/>

 ## Prerequisites
-Understanding the full picture might take some time, hence it is important to see what components exist and how they are interconnected.
-Although you might end up only using specific parts of the repository, I would like to still give the opportunity to set it up completeley.
-These are the first steps of getting started:
+It is important to have a comprehensive understanding of the full system in order to effectively use and modify the different components.
+The following are the initial steps to get started:
+1. Familiarize yourself with the various components of the system and how they are interconnected.
+2. Determine which specific parts of the repository you will be using.
+3. Follow the setup instructions to get the complete system up and running.
+This may involve installing dependencies, connecting to a database, and configuring any necessary settings.

 ### Install Kubernetes/Docker
-The installation guide is suitable for Ubuntu 20.04 LTS.
-I am testing the system locally in a Virtual Machine but run the production code on 3 physical Ubuntu servers.
-These are the steps to follow:
+To set up the system on Ubuntu 20.04 LTS, follow these steps:
-1. Install Ubuntu
+1. Install Ubuntu on your local virtual machine or production servers.
-2. Optionally: enable SSH in order to easily access the server (see the file ```scripts/enable-ssh.sh```).
+2. (Optional) Enable SSH to allow for easy access to the server.
+Refer to the file scripts/enable-ssh.sh for instructions.
-3. Install Kubernetes/Docker.
-The exact steps are written down in the file ```scripts/kubernetes-docker-install.sh```.
+3. Install Kubernetes and Docker by following the steps outlined in the file scripts/kubernetes-docker-install.sh.
-4. Create credentials to connect with DockerHub: (TODO)
+4. Create credentials to connect to DockerHub.
+(TODO)

 ### Create a DockerHub-account
-A DockerHub-account is necessary to push the images to the cloud repository (https://hub.docker.com/signup).
-Be sure to update the values 'dedder98' in the repository as this is my personal DockerHub-account (which can be found in the ```docker-compose``` and ```values.yaml``` files).
+In order to push the container images to the cloud repository on DockerHub, you will need to create a DockerHub account (https://hub.docker.com/signup).
+After creating your account, be sure to update the values in the ```docker-compose``` and ```values.yaml``` files to reflect your DockerHub username.
+Currently, the values are set to "dedder98," which is the username for my personal DockerHub account.

 ### Add DockerHub secrets to GitHub Actions
 These credentials are necessary to push changes in the images to DockerHub with help of the GitHub Actions.